togatoga/pe/README.md

 # pe
-pe is a commnad line tool to pronunce english word in terminal.
+pe is a commnad line tool to pronunce an english word in terminal.

 ## Install